yeze322/botframework-sdk/specs/botframework-activity/botframework-activity.md

 `A2200`: Channels SHOULD NOT define `channelData` formats that are JSON primitives (e.g., strings, ints).
 Instead, they SHOULD define `channelData` as a complex type, or leave it undefined.

 `A2201`: If the `channelData` format is undefined for the current channel, receivers SHOULD ignore the contents of `channelData`.

+### Caller ID

+In some cases, it's important to record where an activity was sent.
+The `callerId` field is a string containing an [IRI](https://tools.ietf.org/html/rfc3987) [[4](#references)] identifying the caller of a bot, described in more detail in [Appendix V](#appendix-v---caller-id-values).
+This field is not intended to be transmitted over the wire, but is instead populated by bots and clients based on cryptographically verifiable data that asserts the identity of the callers (e.g. tokens).

+`A2250`: Senders SHOULD NOT populate the `callerId` field.

+`A2251`: Receivers SHOULD discard any data included in the `callerId` field on the wire.

+`A2252`: Bots SHOULD, after receiving an Activity, populate its `callerId` field with an identifier described in [Appendix V](#appendix-v---caller-id-values)

 ### Service URL